iamapinan/oauth-install-all/README.md

     $ su -c "apt-get install git unzip php5-cli php5 php5-sqlite curl php5-curl sqlite3"

+# Apache Configuration
-Now you have to add the Apache configuration files to the correct location.
+You have to add the Apache configuration files to the correct location.
-They are generated in the `INSTALL_DIR/apache` directory and can be copied to `/etc/apache2/conf.d` on Debian and Ubuntu, to `/etc/apache2/other` on Mac OS X and `/etc/httpd/conf.d` on Fedora, CentOS and RHEL.
+They are generated in the installation directory under the `apache` directory.
+They can be copied to `/etc/apache2/conf.d` on Debian and Ubuntu, to `/etc/apache2/other` on Mac OS X and `/etc/httpd/conf.d` on Fedora, CentOS and RHEL.
 For example:

     $ su -c "/var/www/html/oauth/apache/* /etc/httpd/conf.d/"